-"Chief Risk Officer" means- a senior official who is the head of the Risk Management unit.
+"Chief Risk Officer" means- a senior official who is the Head of the Risk Management unit.

-"Risk Management Committee" A committee appointed by the Accounting Officer / Authority to review the Institution's system of risk management

-Risk Management Unit":A business unit responsible for coordinating and supporting the overall Institutional risk management process, but which does not assume the responsibilities of Management for identifying, assessing and managing risk
+"Risk Management Committee" A committee appointed by the Accounting Officer / Authority to review the Institution's system of risk management Risk Management Unit": A business unit responsible for coordinating and supporting the overall Institutional risk management process, but which does not assume the responsibilities of Management for identifying, assessing and managing risk

-"Management" means- all senior managers of the municipality other than the Accounting Officer and the Chief Risk Officer.(i.e. Level 1-4 Managers)
+"Management" means- all Senior Managers of the municipality other than the Accounting Officer and the Chief Risk Officer. (i.e. Level 1-3 Managers that are permanent members of MANCO)

-"Other Officials" means- all officials within the municipality other than the Accounting Officer, Chief Risk Officer and Management.
+"Other Officials" means- all officials within the municipality other than the Accounting Officer, Chief Risk Officer and Members of MANCO.

-"Risk Champion" means- someone who supports and defends the risk management cause.
+"Risk Champion" means-someone who supports and defends the risk management cause.
 Promotes its benefits, educate an organization's management and staff in the actions they need to take to implement it and will encourage them and support them in taking those actions.